mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 But whatever kind of bubbles you can see, all you have to do is not to [leave] any form of a certain bubble, or [say], “I see *this* bubble,” or “I see *that* bubble.”
 You stop there.
 But, don’t stop there.
 Just see the bubbles.
 Basically, all you have to do is, to be stable.
 To be stable in the realm of [emptiness](glossary#śūnyatā).

 Stability in the realm of emptiness is a very basic attitude toward human life.
 Continue to read – that means, practice.
 Continue to read.
-Like – okay.
-Dislike – okay.
+Like: okay.
+Dislike: okay.
 Comes up, disappears, comes up, disappears.
 But basically, your practice is just going on.
 That is stability.
 If you continue to do this, that life is very stable.

 That is marklessness of emptiness.
 Formlessness.
 Openness.
 Continually, your heart and your mind must be open.
 [Open] to a sense of like, or to a sense of dislike, or a sense of good, a sense of evil, or right, or wrong, or feeling good, or feeling not good, uncomfortable or comfortable, or pleasant or unpleasant; whatever it is.
 Anyway, openness.
 Openness is formlessness.

 ##### 45:03

-And third, “the marklessness of their suchness”.
+And third, “the marklessness of their suchness.”
 So finally, all you have to do is just continue to do it.
-That is which is called *obedience*: just to follow.
+That is what is called *obedience*: just to follow.
 Just to follow life.

 Everyone has karmic life.
 This karmic life is completely beyond good or bad, right and wrong.
 Whatever kind of karmic life, you should totally accept karmic life.
 If you totally accept karmic life, and really take care of your daily living – moving toward the future, planting a good seed toward the future – at that time, the karmic life which you have accumulated will disappear, very naturally.
 Because, you continue to plant good seeds for future life, day after day.
 So, the karmic life which you have accumulated will disappear.